 Votes: 0Posted On: Sep 23, 2015 02:49:24

 In all Linux systems giving regular users the privilege to run root level commands is part of setting up a secure system.
 It is never recommended to allow normal users the ability to operate root level commands due to potential compromises to the user level that can lead to a system wide comprise.
-Visudo can be use to allow normal users the permissions to run root level commands while still being login as the user account.
+Visudo can be used to allow normal users the permissions to run root level commands while still being login as the user account.

-Running the command visudo will open the visudo conf editor which allows the root iser to add users to the sudoers list.
+Running the command visudo will open the visudo conf editor which allows the root user to add users to the sudoers list.
 Search for the follow lines and edit-add the user admin to the visudo list.

 Next comes the main part: which users can run what software on